-If you have a pre-existing medical condition, it could affect your cover, so you must list any medical conditions and give insurance providers all the information they need, so they can give a you an accurate quote with the right level of cover.
+If you have a pre-existing medical condition, it could affect your cover.
+You must inform your insurance provider of any medical conditions, so they can give you an accurate quote with the right level of cover.

-If you don’t tell your insurance provider and you have a medical emergency on your trip that’s linked to a pre-existing condition or injury, they may refuse to pay out.
+If you don’t tell your insurance provider and you have a medical emergency that’s linked to a pre-existing condition or injury, they may refuse to pay out.

 Compare water sports travel insurance

-When comparing insurance providers, make sure you read all the details before making a choice.
-You might find your favourite water sport is covered, but something else you decide to do on your trip - say deep sea fishing or paragliding - is not.
+When comparing water sports policies, read all the details thoroughly before making a choice.
+Jet-skiing might be covered, but if you decide to do deep sea fishing on a whim, that may not be.

 We make comparing travel insurance quick and easy.
-Find the right policy to suit your needs and start planning your water adventures with the peace of mind that you have cover in place.
+Find the right policy to suit your needs and start planning your water-based adventures, with the peace of mind that you have cover in place.

 From the Travel team